LivePersonInc/knowledge-center-archive/_new/latest-whats-new-may.md

 ## Engagement Controller (Available for early adopters)

 The Engagement Controller is a feature within Conversation Orchestrator that enables brands to control the incoming flow of conversations in Web Messaging.
-During early adopter phase, this feature is configurable through LivePerson and will be available for self-service within Conversation Orchestrator by June 15th.
+During the early adopter phase, this feature is configurable through LivePerson and will be available for self-service within the Conversation Orchestrator by June 15th.

 This feature is in addition to the existing Campaign Builder settings.
 It allows brands to use welcome bots to start conversations and will show or hide Web Messaging engagements based on skill availability.
-Campaign Builder settings such as enable or disable engagements or Campaign time frame will always have higher priority than Engagement Controller settings.
+The Campaign Builder settings such as enable or disable engagements or Campaign time frame will always have higher priority than Engagement Controller settings.

-Users are able to set up rules that contain conditions which check skill availability based on the queue size and the wait time metrics as well as actions to show or hide engagements.
+Users are able to set up rules that contain conditions which check skill availability based on the queue size and the wait time metrics.
+It will also allow user to perform certain actions i.e. to show or hide engagements.
 Rules can be set up on the campaign or engagement level.
-Rules on campaign level will affect all engagements in this campaign.
+Please note that rules on campaign level will affect all engagements in this campaign.

 For more information, click [here](https://knowledge.liveperson.com/ai-bots-automation-conversation-orchestrator-engagement-controller.html)